BlackRock Income and Growth Investment Trust plc

 Outlook

-This year sees the biggest election year in history with more than 60 countries representing over half of the world’s population going to the polls.
-We believe political certainty now evident in the UK will be helpful for the UK and address the UK’s elevated risk premium that has persisted since the damaging Autumn budget of 2022.
-Whilst we do not position the portfolios for any election outcome, we are mindful of the potential volatility and the opportunities that may result, some of which have started to emerge.
+With the UK’s election and budget now over, the market’s attention will focus on the subsequent policy actions of the new US administration under Donald Trump.
+The global economy has benefited from the significant growth and deflation ‘dividend’ it has received from globalisation over the past decades.
+The impact of a more protectionist US approach and the potential implementation of tariffs may challenge this dividend.
+We would anticipate asset markets to be wary of these policies until there is more clarity as we move through 2025.
+Conversely, we believe political certainty, now evident in the UK, will be helpful for the UK and address the UK’s elevated risk premium that has persisted since the damaging Autumn budget of 2022.
+Whilst we do not position the portfolios for any election or geopolitical outcome, we are mindful of the potential volatility and the opportunities that may result, some of which have started to emerge.

 The UK stock market continues to remain depressed in valuation terms relative to other developed markets offering double-digit discounts across a range of valuation metrics.
-This valuation ‘anomaly’ saw further reactions from UK corporates with a robust buyback yield of the UK market.
-Combining this with a dividend yield of 3.5% (FTSE All Share Index yield as at 31 August 2024 source: The Investment Association), the cash return of the UK market is attractive in absolute terms and comfortably higher than other developed markets.
-Although we anticipate further volatility ahead, we believe that in the course of time risk appetite may return and opportunities are emerging.
+This valuation anomaly saw further reactions from UK corporates with a robust buyback yield of the UK market.
+Combining this with a dividend yield of 3.6% (FTSE All Share Index yield as at 31 December 2024; source: FT), the cash return of the UK market is attractive in absolute terms and higher than other developed markets.
+Although we anticipate further volatility ahead, we believe that risk appetite will return, and opportunities are emerging.
 We have identified several potential opportunities with new positions initiated throughout the year in both UK domestic and midcap companies.

-We continue to focus the portfolio on cash generative businesses that we believe offer durable, competitive advantages as we believe these companies are best placed to drive returns over the long-term.
-Whilst we anticipate economic and market volatility will persist throughout the year, we are excited by the opportunities this will likely create; by seeking to identify the companies that strengthen their long-term prospects as well as attractive turnarounds situations.
+We continue to focus the portfolio on cash generative businesses that we believe offer durable, competitive advantages as we believe these companies are best placed to drive returns over the long term.
+Whilst we anticipate economic and market volatility will persist throughout the year, we are excited by the opportunities this will likely create; by seeking to identify the companies that strengthen their long-term prospects as well as attractive turnaround situations.

 Any opinions or forecasts represent an assessment of the market environment at a specific time and is not intended to be a forecast of future events or a guarantee of future results.